yaswanth1701/yaswanth1701/README.md

   visvesvaraya national institute of technology nagpur
 - 👀 I’m interested in robotics and programming
-- 🌱 I’m currently learning controls
+- 🌱 I’m currently exploring controls
 - 📫 You can reach me on gonnayaswanth17@gmail.con

 <!---